Canada Mortgage and Housing Corporation: 2010s

-In the 2019 federal budget, the federal government announced the First-Time Homebuyers Incentive (FTHBI) program to help first-time homebuyers realize the goal of homeownership.
+In the 2019 federal budget, the Government announced the First-Time Homebuyers Incentive (FTHBI) program to help first-time homebuyers realize the goal of homeownership.
 The program functions as a shared equity scheme in which the CMHC provides eligible participants with up to 5% of the purchase price of a resale home, and up to 10% of the purchase price of a newly constructed home.
-In return, the CMHC retains an equity stake in the property and recoups the value of the loan when the home is sold, or after a 25-year term.
-With this equity stake the CMHC shares in any gains or losses to the value of the property, proportionate to its 5% or 10% equity stake.
 The program was initially introduced over a limited four-year term and was allocated $1.25 billion.
 However, the governing Liberal party has committed to expanding the program further and removing certain pricing caps to make the potential pool of Canadians eligible for the program significantly larger.

+2020s

-In 2020, Canada Mortgage and Housing Corporation announced it would be rebranding to better reflect its changing mandate.
-One name under consideration is Housing Canada.
+In 2020, CMHC announced it would be rebranding to better reflect its changing mandate.
+One name under consideration was "Housing Canada".